-As Covid-19 ballooned into a pandemic, Twitter’s leadership team faced a two-pronged challenge: keep the platform running smoothly for people using the service, while putting the health of its workers first.
+As Covid-19 ballooned into a pandemic, Twitter’s leadership team faced a two-pronged challenge: keeping the platform running smoothly for the people that use the service, while putting the health of its workers first.

 Ultimately, crisis response meant transitioning Twitter’s 4,900-strong global workforce into an all-remote team.
 Although the company had been using Slack for several years, it would now need to move conversations and meetings that had previously occurred in person to the platform.
-On March 4—shortly after making the call to go fully remote—Twitter successfully held its first-ever all-hands meeting entirely over Slack and Google Meet.
+On 4th March – shortly after making the call to go fully remote – Twitter successfully held its first-ever all-hands meeting entirely over Slack and Google Meet.

 Given that so many of our customers are navigating a similar situation, we wanted to understand how Twitter seamlessly managed the transition.
-So we spun up a chat with Jennifer Christie (@jenchristiehr), Twitter’s vice president of people, to learn how the company quickly flipped the switch to go fully remote.
+So we set up a chat with Jennifer Christie (@jenchristiehr), Twitter’s Vice President of People, to learn how the company quickly flipped the switch to go fully remote.
 She shared with us how Twitter uses Slack to keep teams engaged, aligned and connected no matter where they are.

-Aligning leadership in Slack: making the call to go remote
+Aligning leadership in Slack: Making the decision to go remote

-With 35 offices including Asia, Australia, Europe and South America, managing remote and distributed teams is well within Twitter’s wheelhouse.
-The concept of social distancing, however, is unprecedented—especially because Twitter, as a company, values providing physical environments that are conducive to collaboration.
+With 35 offices including Asia, Australia, Europe and South America, managing remote and distributed teams is well within Twitter’s area of expertise.
+The concept of social distancing, however, is unprecedented – especially because Twitter, as a company, values providing physical environments that are conducive to collaboration.

 - #oneteamQs for employees globally to ask questions during Twitter’s all-hands meeting